35 Thanksgiving Kids' Crafts

 Turn Fall Leaves Into Art

 What's more fun than taking the kids for a nature hike on a warm fall day?
 While you're out, have them search for the prettiest fall leaves you can frame, then include them in a wall grouping with printed seasonal sayings.
-See 8 more easy ways to deck out your walls for fall.
+See 8 more easy ways to deck out your walls for fall, below.

 Stack a Pumpkin Topiary

 Just a few materials and less than 30 minutes are all you and the kids need to create an elegant pumpkin topiary that will last throughout the fall season.
-Get stacking with our step-by-step instructions.

 Make a Chain of Thanks

-Craft a Glittering Banner
+Or, Craft a Glittering Banner

 Kids love glitter (really, who doesn't?) but it can be messy, making these glammed-up chipboard letters a great project for older children.
-Craft your own with our step-by-step instructions.

-Square Corn Husk Wreath
+Make a Square Corn Husk Wreath

 Whip Up an Easy Banner